edrys-labs/module-streaming/README.md

 # Edrys Station-Stream Module

-This module will allow a station to send a video and or audio stream to all connected users via a direct WebRTC connection.
+This module will allow a station to send a video and or audio stream to all connected users via a direct WebRTC connection or via a WebSocket connection.

 Import the module via: